env3d/web-dev-tutorial/README.md

 on a shared drive like dropbox or google drive.
 How can we gaurantee that people are not changing other people's code accidentially?

-Version control systems (aka [revision control system](https://en.wikipedia.org/wiki/Revision_Control_System)) have been around for about 40 years and is designed to solve the exact issues mentioned above.
-Arguably, the most popular version control system today is [git](https://git-scm.com/).
+Version control systems (aka (revision control system)[https://en.wikipedia.org/wiki/Revision_Control_System]) have been around for about 40 years and is designed to solve the exact issues mentioned above.
+Arguably, the most popular version control system today is (git)[https://git-scm.com/].

 The basic idea is that you put your code on a shared server, but there are strict rules in how each team member can make changes to the code on the server.
 Also each change